-This flow is considered as ethernet flow (use an Ethernet broadcast address as its destination), which is usually used by the host to send message to all hosts in the same Ethernet domain.
-Usually, ethernet flow should be happened very rarely and incidentally, but in this experiment, itwas sent regularly to generate another type of flow that can be considered as unknown flow (i.e., abnormal flow).
+Table 2 shows the number of captured packets during an observation period (i.e., 10 minutes) for a different type of applications.
+Set of packets from three network testing tools are classified as flow1, flow2, flow3, while a set of packets from port scanning tools is classified as an attack.
+Furthermore, another flow generated during the experiment was also observed.
+This flow is considered as Ethernet flow (use an Ethernet broadcast address as its destination), which is usually used by the host to send message to all hosts in the same Ethernet domain.
+Usually, Ethernet flow should be happened very rarely and incidentally, but in this experiment, it was sent regularly to generate another type of flow that can be considered as unknown flow (i.e., abnormal flow).

-Table 2 Total Number of Captured Packets During Observation Period